Tag Archives: landscaping

 Fertilize your lawn:

-If you want a beautiful lawn, then you should definitely fertilize it in the fall.
-Applying a fertilizer will give your lawn the nutrients it needs and the grassroots will multiply before going dormant.
+If you want a beautiful lawn, then you should definitely fertilize it as the weather gets cold.
+Applying a lawn winter fertilizer will give your lawn the nutrients it needs and the grassroots will multiply before going dormant.
 During the winter the roots will store food and you’ll find that you’ll have a lush lawn by the springtime.
+If you are lacking a green thumb, you might find you do a bit of a botch job of preparing and kill off some of your grass over the winter.
+If this happens to you, don’t despair!
+These days it’s easy to get in contact with a reputable lawn installation company that can fill out those weary areas of your garden with fresh, high quality sod come spring.
+This can help to give your lawn a more uniform look ready for the warmer months of the year, allowing you to enjoy it without the stress.

 Preparing your home for the fall will help you to stay safe, warm, and relaxed.
 Once you’ve got those chores out of the way you might like to work on your interior design.
 Fall time is the perfect season to paint in warm colors and add bright accessories.
 From home maintenance to DIY projects, there are so many ways to create a beautiful home.